DanjelPiDev/PriceSnap/README.md

 ### Prerequisites

 - A device or emulator running Android
-  (No clue if this works on iPhone – I don’t have one.
+  (No clue if this works on iPhone, I don’t have one.
 Good luck 🍀)